axjh03/Password-Guardian/README.md

 ## Technologies Used
 - Python: The programming language used for developing the password manager.
 - Pandas: Used for data management and organization.
+- Fernet Cryptography: Utilized for encrypting and decrypting passwords securely.
 - Exception Handling: Implemented to handle errors and provide a smooth user experience.

 ## Getting Started